 THE EARLIER THE BETTER!

 The American Academy of Orthodontists says you should take your children for an initial office visit by their 7th birthday.
 Yes, that early!
 That’s because by the time they’re seven, the jaw is at a level where the orthodontist can spot and repair potential problems while the issues are in their infancy.
-And since a 7-year-old’s jaw and teeth are still growing, it’s the ideal time for pediatric orthodontic intervention and treatment that will facilitate proper growth.
+And since a 7-year-old’s jaw and teeth are still growing, it’s the ideal time for pediatric orthodontic intervention and treatment that will facilitate proper growth and prevent tooth pain.

 During an initial visit, Dr. Bita will evaluate your child’s teeth and jaw, their bite pattern, and other factors and from there she will recommend an early course of action, braces, or hold off to see how things develop.

 Your child may be scared or concerned before they come in for the free consultation, so it’s important to understand what will be involved.
 First, there is no treatment on this initial visit.
 Second, it’s pretty simple and very straightforward and Dr. Bita’s staff is not only welcoming but also kind and attuned to the fears that accompany pediatric orthodontics.
 Third, the visit is painless and doesn’t involve any needles or drills, but there will definitely be a smile or two.
 Are you looking for a Lewis Center dentist in Ohio?
 Click here to find out.